vamseeachanta/pyintegrity/README.md

 Fitness for service assessment is the analysis both the present integrity of the component given the current state of damage and the projected remaining life

-# Scope

-Per the API 579 damage classes, this module currently covers the following Corrosion/Erosion

 # Summary

 **#TODO**